MintyTrebor/Duet-Node-Red-Dashboard/README.md

 *************************

-The other example flow is for refernce purposes only, and will require much more work to deploy in your environment, it demonstrates the following functions:
+The other example flow is for refernce purposes only, includes extra nodes from the palette manager, and will require much more work to deploy in your environment, it demonstrates the following functions:

 * Powers on a RPi & 3d Printer(s) via MQTT and a tasmota wifi pwr socket(s).
 * Queries 2 3d Printers (with 2 different duet api versions) for status information every 15 seconds including: